ServiceStack/ServiceStack.Aws/README.md

 When this is enabled the View Engines checks the ETag of the source file to find out if it's changed, if it did, it will rebuild and replace it with the new view before rendering it.
-Given [S3 supports object versioning](http://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) this feature should enable a new class use-cases for developing Content Heavy management sites with ServiceStack.
+Given [S3 supports object versioning](http://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) this feature should enable a new class of use-cases for developing Content Heavy management sites with ServiceStack.

 #### Explicit RefreshPage